 In the northern hemisphere in June, the Summer Triangle begins to reveal its 3 bright stars in the eastern sky as nightfall sets in.
 This is one of the best times to observe and enjoy this star pattern, as it travels across the night sky all night long.

 The lens used for the photo below was a Rokinon 14mm F/2.8 for Canon EOS.
 The images were captured from a Bortle Scale Class 2 site at the Cherry Springs Star Party in 2018.
-I have labelled some of the most popular deep sky objects in Cygnus, although they are quite small in this wide-angle image.
+I have labeled some of the most popular deep-sky objects in Cygnus, although they are quite small in this wide-angle image.